 “Kent is so down to earth, outgoing, can talk with anyone (and he does) funny, engaging, charismatic, adaptable, attentive, considerate, energetic and the list could go on and on!” — New Castle County Reads

 Ordinary Grace, his stand-alone novel published in 2013, received the Edgar Award, given by the Mystery Writers of America in recognition for the best novel published in that year.
 The companion novel, This Tender Land, was published in September 2019, and spent nearly six months in the top ten of the New York Times bestseller list.
-His most recent novel, The River We Remember, was published in September 2023 and an instant New York Times, Washington Post, USA Today, and International Bestseller.
+His novel, The River We Remember (2023), was an instant New York Times, Washington Post, USA Today, and International Bestseller.
+His most recent book, God’s Country (2026), is a new mystery in the wildly popular Cork O’Connor series.

 The River We Remember